nbpapps/ImageLoading/README.md

 Includes caches for storing the key-value pairs of the images, the running tasks and the IDs assigned for each image view.

+I'd like to thank [Donny Wals](https://twitter.com/DonnyWals) for his great [post](https://www.donnywals.com/efficiently-loading-images-in-table-views-and-collection-views/) which was the insperation for this Swift Package

 ## Using it in your project.
 ```